nodejs/node/doc/api/child_process.md

 ## Shell requirements

 The shell should understand the `-c` switch.
-If the shell is `'cmd.exe'`, it should understand the `/d /s /c` switches and command line parsing should be compatible.
+If the shell is `'cmd.exe'`, it should understand the `/d /s /c` switches and command-line parsing should be compatible.

 ## Default Windows shell